Top Chef: San Francisco

-Top Chef: San Francisco, originally broadcast simply as Top Chef, is the first season of the American reality television series Top Chef.
+Top Chef: San Francisco, originally titled simply as Top Chef, is the first season of the American reality television series Top Chef.
 It was first filmed in San Francisco, California, before concluding in Las Vegas, Nevada.
 The season premiered on March 8, 2006, and ended on May 24, 2006.
 The show featured chefs from around the United States living together in one house and competing in a series of culinary challenges.
 The prizes for the winner of the competition included a feature in Food & Wine Magazine, a showcase at the annual Food & Wine Classic in Aspen, Colorado, a Kenmore Elite kitchen set, and US$100,000.
 The series was hosted by Katie Lee Joel, in her only season as host, and judged by chef Tom Colicchio and food writer Gail Simmons.
 In the season finale, Harold Dieterle was declared the winner over runner-up Tiffani Faison.

 Contestants

-Twelve chefs were selected to compete in Top Chef: San Francisco.
+Twelve chefs competed in Top Chef: San Francisco.

 Tiffani Faison and Stephen Asprinio returned to compete in Top Chef: All-Stars.
 Faison later competed in Top Chef Duels.
 Lee Anne Wong returned for Top Chef: Colorado, competing in the Last Chance Kitchen, and Top Chef: All-Stars L.A.